cloud-spotter/social_network/planning_design_recipes/two_table_design_recipe_social_network.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here, the final line).

+As a social network user,
+So I can have my information registered,
+I'd like to have a user account with my email address.

-As a music lover,
+As a social network user,
-So I can organise my records,
+So I can have my information registered,
-I want to keep a list of albums' titles.
+I'd like to have a user account with my username.

-As a music lover,
+As a social network user,
-So I can organise my records,
+So I can write on my timeline,
-I want to keep a list of albums' release years.
+I'd like to create posts associated with my user account.

-As a music lover,
+As a social network user,
-So I can organise my records,
+So I can write on my timeline,
-I want to keep a list of artists' names.
+I'd like each of my posts to have a title and a content.

-As a music lover,
+As a social network user,
-So I can organise my records,
+So I can know who reads my posts,
-I want to know each album's artist.
+I'd like each of my posts to have a number of views.
 ```

 ```
 Nouns:

-album, title, release year, artist, name
+account, email, user_name, posts, title, content, number of views
 ```

 ## 2. Infer the Table Name and Columns